|Nutritional Guidelines (per serving)|

 Gather the ingredients.
 Preheat oven to 400 F.

 With a sharp chef's knife, split the live lobster in half lengthwise.
 Start with the head side and work the knife back toward the tail.
-Starting with the head end kills the lobster instantly.
+Starting with the head end, the process kills the lobster instantly.

-Brush the lobster with olive oil and bake in the oven for 15 minutes.
+Brush the lobster with olive oil and bake in the preheated oven for 15 minutes.

 Make the Béchamel Sauce